DmitryScaletta/twitch-dlp/README.md

 ## Features

 - Download live VODs from start (`--live-from-start`)
+- Download private VODs (or if they were hidden during the broadcast)
 - Watch channel status.
 If it becomes live, start downloading (`--retry-streams DELAY`)
 - Supports VOD links and channel links
 - Similar to `yt-dlp` (`youtube-dl`) syntax